polar-app/polar-app/content/docs/faq.md

 Please see [Anki Sync for Spaced Repetition](https://getpolarized.io/docs/anki-sync-for-spaced-repetition.html)

-# Can I export data from Polar?

-Yes.
-The PDF and PHZ (web capture) files are in your ```stash``` directory in your local datastore.
-You can just copy them out if you wish to export.

-The annotations are another issue.

-We have exporters for annotations which can be run per document and are located in the annotation sidebar.

 # What characters are supported in tags?

 Polar documents can be tagged for classification and management.
 This allows you